smanolloff/qwop-gym/README.md

-* QWOP's original JS source code is barely modified: 99% of all extra functionality is designed as a plugin, bundled separately and only a "diff" of QWOP.min.js is published here (in respect to Benett Foddy's kind request to refrain from publishing the QWOP source code as parts of it are _not_ open-source).
+* QWOP's original JS source code is barely modified: 99% of all extra functionality is designed as a plugin, bundled separately and only a "diff" of QWOP.min.js is published here (in respect to Benett Foddy's kind request to refrain from publishing the QWOP source code as part of is _not_ open-source).

 ## Caveats